CodeSmile-0000011110110111/de.codesmile.luny/README.md

 Work in progress ...

 For now it's all [in this Google Document](https://docs.google.com/document/d/1hHC7lTNleZO1LdInfF2t4gKYvXcB3-7nUFL5vbHpQVI/edit?usp=sharing).

+Will be superceded by [Luny-Docs pages](https://codesmile-0000011110110111.github.io/de.codesmile.luny-docs/).
+Work in progress.

 I also [maintain a DevLog](https://docs.google.com/document/d/1jADnS6rsSx28-uWu8C4ubvCQD08zRO8sNLwtv8uASNU/edit?usp=sharing) for the curious, but more importantly for myself.